 Comments box; after an entry on a blog, there is usually a comments box.
-It allows the people who read your blog to comment on what you have just written, so that the blog can become interactive and not just a one way preach.
+It allows the people who read your blog to comment on what you have just written so that the blog can become interactive and not just a one way to preach.

 What is Microblogging?

 Microblogging is essentially a small blog.
 It is part of the social networking culture currently leading the way on the web.
 Sites like facebook, Instagram and twitter ask their users to write shorter statements about what they’re doing, thinking about, or reading.
 In effect, a short blog shared with friends or followers.
 Facebook gives you an almost unlimited space to type, but Twitter the status

 is was limited to 140 characters.
 In my personal experience, facebook is more for finding people you already know and leaving messages for them, twitter is more about finding people who you may or may not know in the real world but that you share an interest with.
 For example, people who write about the type of work you do, or other Mums.

 Since writing this post I rarely use my Twitter these days – although still very much on Facebook and recently added Instagram to my collection, to follow me on Instagram.